Depot Charging: Efficient E-Mobility for Logistics with Smart Charging Management

-Why depot charging?
+Why choose depot charging?

 • No dependence on public charging infrastructure